Delegate real work to AI. Stay accountable for the result.

 “Not done until multiple independent models find nothing to change.”

 The exit condition of the improve loop.
-Three independent traditions arrive at the same definition of done: Kaizen ends the loop when diverse participants find nothing left to change; the Delphi Method requires independent expert rounds to converge; Reproducibility counts a result as knowledge only after independent parties re-derive it.
-That three unrelated fields reached the same definition is the argument for the principle.
+Four independent traditions arrive at the same definition of done: Kaizen ends the loop when diverse participants find nothing left to change; the Delphi Method requires independent expert rounds to converge; Reproducibility counts a result as knowledge only after independent parties re-derive it; and Cybernetics describes bounded stability as the point where corrective feedback produces no material change.
+That four unrelated fields reached the same definition is the argument for the principle.

 Autonomous Reasoning Fidelity (ARF) ↗